Physician FAQ: COVID-19 Edition

 Finally, I highly recommend supplementing a healthy diet with vitamin D, zinc, vitamin C, quercetin and 40 mg of Pepcid per day to power up your immunity and better protect yourself against COVID-19.

-To learn more about Cooper Clinic preventive exams, click here, or to learn more about Cooper Clinic Platinum 24/7 preventive and primary care, click here.
+Learn more about Cooper Clinic preventive exams and Cooper Clinic Platinum 24/7 preventive and primary care.

 Article provided by Emily Hebert, MD, Cooper Clinic Platinum Physician.